kartikeypro/kartikeypro/README.md

 <p>

-- Computer Science & Engineering - 3rd year @ Mepco Schlenk Engineering College. 🎓
+- Computer Science & Engineering - 4th year @ Shiv Nadar University. 🎓
-- Currently working with <a href="https://www.deepsphere.ai/" target="_black">DeepSphere.AI</a> as a Data Science Intern. 🏥
+- Currently working with <a href="https://truebeacon.com" target="_black">DeepSphere.AI</a> as a Data Engineer Intern. 🏥
-- Looking for opportunities and collaborations in the field of data science. ✅
+- Looking for opportunities and collaborations in the field of data science and finance. ✅
 - Seeking opportunities to work in a challenging environments and push my boundaries. 💪
-- Planning to Blog in the near future. 📝
+- Write from time to time. 📝
 </p>

 <div align="center">